AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

 >[!IMPORTANT]
 >
->Rows with a value for _DELETED_DATE will be retained for 15 days, then removed from Snowflake.
-Snowflake timezones are in UTC.
+>* Rows with a value for _DELETED_DATE will be retained for 7 days, then removed from Snowflake.
+>* The time zones used in Snowflake adhere to Coordinated Universal Time (UTC).

 >[!NOTE]
 >